AntelopeIO/cdt/docs/06_how-to-guides/60_how-to-return-values-from-actions.md

 Make sure you have the following prerequisites in place:

-* An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index).
+* An Antelope development environment, for details consult the [Get Started Guide](https://docs.eosnetwork.com/welcome/latest/getting-started/).
 * A smart contract, let’s call it `smrtcontract`, which builds without error.
 * An action, let’s call it `checkwithrv`, from which you want to return a value of a user defined type `action_response`.